minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-token.md

   https://provider-endpoint-base-url
 ```

-The call will contain a body with a `verificationCode` obtained from the ownership verification process (see further down on verification details).
+The initial request will not contain a request body.
+If the user enters a verification code, the call will contain a body with a `verificationCode` obtained from the ownership verification process (see further down on verification details).
 If your facility employs supervised entry of a token and doesn't require ownership verification, the app will omit this body.

 Notes: